Dav1200/AlgorithmVisualise/README.md

 # AlgorithmVisualise
-I have created a software to visualse sorting algorithms
+I have created a software to visualise sorting algorithms